 Her first initial impetus to pursue photography came during a trip to Belize.
 On a side trip to Half Moon Caye National Monument, Liz snapped a few shots of a flock of birds flying overhead.

-“I had an old, little point and shoot camera.
+“I had an old, little point-and-shoot camera.
 I didn’t know anything about photography at all,” says Liz.
-“When I looked at the pictures afterwards, I realized that the birds were throwing a crab around in the air.
+“When I looked at the pictures afterward, I realized that the birds were throwing a crab around in the air.
 It was so exciting,” she laughs.

 “So, when I got home, I bought a camera, a DSLR camera, and I walked into The Image Flow.
 They had an introductory workshop on how to use your camera and I signed up for it.
 Thinking about everything I knew I had to learn was daunting, but I love to learn.”

 As her retirement approached, Liz continued taking photography workshops at The Image Flow and carried her camera to school every day where she shot in the wetlands during lunch.

 “Now I’m devoting most of my time to photography.
 I really started from scratch so I’ve also had to learn editing programs and workflow, along with mastering camera skills,” she says.

 Since then, she’s taken a wide variety of workshops, both locally and outside the U.S., from Camera Basics, to several landscape workshops with Hendrik Paul, to portraiture, still life, and architectural workshops, and a portfolio review.
 She even went to Cuba—twice—where she discovered the joys of street photography, but landscape photography with natural light is still her primary interest.

 “I figured that no matter what workshop I took, I would learn something that was valuable to me, and I have,” says Liz.